Why study graphic and digital design?

 Graphic and Digital Design at UFV

-Graphic and digital design subject areas:
+Graphic and digital design diploma subject areas:

 - Communication Design: Brand identity, advertising, information design, publishing, packaging, and corporate communication